-After years of “what if”, “we could” and “but”, we finally got the chance to find the right time to go to the Arles photography festival during this sweltering 2017 summer.
+After years of “what if”, “we could” and “but”, we finally got the chance and found the right time to go to the Arles photography festival during this sweltering summer of 2017.

 Latina! is the main theme of this year’s edition.
 Under this subject we could see the exhibitions La Vuelta, made up of 28 traditional and experimental projects reflecting the cultural, social and political changes in Colombia; Poetics of the Human by Paz Erràzuriz, a Chilean photographer with extraordinary talent and sensibility; and the collective show La Vache et l’Orchidée.